 &lt;sup>3 Each AONB is designated by reason of its special qualities; those aspects of the area's natural beauty which make the area distinctive, and which are valuable, especially at a national scale.
 They are the key attributes on which the priorities for its conservation and enhancement are based.
 These include flora, fauna, historical and cultural associations as well as landscape and scenic views.
-The special qualities of the Cotswolds National Landscape Management Plan 2023-25.
+The special qualities of the Cotswolds National Landscape are listed in Chapter 4 of the Cotswolds National Landscape Management Plan 2023-25.